hyperledger/fabric-sdk-node/docs/tutorials/channel-events.md

 Steps to be notified when a chaincode event occurs:
 - Get a channel event hub instance, this should be done once and reused.
 - Connect the channel event hub instance with the peer's event service.
-You may wish to connect before registering when reusing the ChannelEventHub instance for many transactions.
+You should connect before registering when reusing the ChannelEventHub instance for many transactions and if waiting for a chaincode event in a transaction that will be committed.
+	- **Note:** When the ChannelEventHub `connect` completes to the Peer's event service blocks will start to be delivered to the ChannelEventHub instance.
+	If the startBlock parameter is not used, the first block received will be the latest block.
+The latest block may contain a chaincode event and it may match the chaincode event that you will register.
+This latest block is not the block that will contain the transaction that you will commit shortly and is just the last block on the channel ledger.
+We know that it is not our block because we have not committed our transaction, however the Peer was asked to start and keep sending the latest blocks.
+	So you should connect first then register and then commit when using chaincode events.
 - Register your callback with the name of the chaincode event, you may use a regular expression to match on more than one name.
-- Connect the channel event hub if not already connected.
 - Somewhere on the network a transaction is endorsed and committed containing a chaincode event.
 - Process the chaincode events as they come in.